Fraud Blocker

 Tourists keep a safe distance to pose with a sea lion

-• Travel only with tour operators and boats authorized to work in the protected areas of the Galapagos.
+2. Travel exclusively with tour operators and boats authorized to operate in the protected areas of the Galapagos.

-• Flash photography is not permitted when taking photos of wildlife.
-Also, all the videos and photos for commercial purposes need special permission from the Galapagos National Park.
+6. Avoid using flash photography when photographing wildlife.
+Additionally, any videos and photos for commercial purposes require special permission from the Galapagos National Park.

-• Camping is only authorized in certain areas on certain islands.
-You need authorization from the Galapagos National Park and 48 hours in advance of your camping plans.
+7. Camping is only allowed in specific areas on certain islands, with authorization required from the Galapagos National Park at least 48 hours in advance.

-• Don’t buy or take any products made from banned substances such as black coral, shells, lava rock, and animal parts.
-This is illegal.
+9. Purchase or possession of products made from banned substances like black coral, shells, lava rock, and animal parts is illegal.

-• Smoking and/or campfires are prohibited within the Galapagos National Park.
-Fires pose a serious risk to the flora and fauna
+11. Smoking and campfires are prohibited within the Galapagos National Park, as they pose a severe risk to the flora and fauna.

-• Fishing is only permitted on recreational tour boats authorized by the Galapagos National Park
+12. Fishing is only allowed on recreational tour boats authorized by the Galapagos National Park.

-• Motorized aquatic sports and aerial tourism activities are not permitted in the Galapagos National Park or the Marine Reserve.
+13. Motorized aquatic sports and aerial tourism activities are not permitted within the Galapagos National Park or the Marine Reserve.

 Traveler and his guide posing in front of a giant Galapagos tortoise